 Aircraft refuellers need to have:

-- knowledge of safety rules and regulations that apply when working at an airport and driving on the tarmac and runways.
+- knowledge of the safety rules and regulations that apply when working at an airport.

 - work at airports on the tarmac and runways, and in airport terminal buildings, hangars and freight buildings

 - work in most weather conditions, and often in noisy, hazardous situations

 - may travel locally between airports and bulk oil depots.

 What's the job really like?